 Jacksonville, Florida, patients find relief at Laser Spine Institute in Tampa, Florida

-Dorothea Simon, from Jacksonville, Florida., traveled to Laser Spine Institute’s state-of-the-art outpatient surgery center to find relief from her lower back pain.
+Dorothea S., from Jacksonville, Florida., traveled to Laser Spine Institute’s state-of-the-art outpatient surgery center to find relief from her lower back pain.
 “I really enjoyed being here; staff takes care of you and your Care Partner,” she said.
 “I would recommend Laser Spine Institute to everyone with neck or back pain.
 The experience here has been terrific.”

 Living with constant neck and back pain is no way to go through life.
 Yet, time and time again people make the decision to try and manage their pain with conservative treatments rather than undergo an intimidating and invasive traditional open spine surgery – with good reason.
 However, there’s another option offered at Laser Spine Institute in Tampa, Florida.
 Minimally invasive spine surgery is an outpatient treatment that addresses many of the most common sources of chronic neck and back pain without the drawbacks of major surgery.